temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Writing the Workflow Definition

 A Workflow Definition contains a sequence of steps for the application to run through Workflow Executions.
-The Subscription Workflow will include the logic needed to successfully start, run, and end individual subscriptions.
+The subscription Workflow will include the logic needed to successfully start, run, and end individual subscriptions.

 Create a new file called `workflow.go`.
-This will soon contain the logic needed to facilitate the Subscription.
+This will soon contain the logic needed to facilitate the subscription.

 Define your variables and initiate a logger.
 Make sure to establish your Workflow with Activity Options.